JoeBouchard/CapstoneRWFGCorpus/README.md

 # Reddit-Wikipedia-Fanfiction-GroupMe (RWFG)Corpus
 This repository contains the data used for my research project "Hallmarks of Linguistic Register when Writing on the Internet".
-It contains 400,000 sentences from 16 sources, each source in its own named .txt file.
+It contains between 200,000 and 400,000 each sentences from 16 sources, with the sources all in their own named .txt file.
 The sources are:
 * r/Relationships
 * r/Confessions
 * r/TIFU (short for “Today I F\*d Up”)